OpenTechSchool/javascript/_posts/2012-10-02-javascript-for-absolute-beginners-v2.md

 **Have you ever wanted to learn the basics of programming?** Then join us for a weekend of playful coding!
 A friendly group of Berlin programmers are excited about sharing their joy of programming with you.

-We have prepared a hands-on workshop for learning programming using JavaScript, the language that powers the web.---
-layout: js-workshop
-title: JavaScript for Absolute Beginners
-permalink: index.html
-alternate_language_link: ./javascript-fuer-absolute-beginner.html
-alternate_language_text: Deutsch
----

-# {{ page.title }} <span class="highlight">FREE</span>

-<h1 class="subtitle">A fun, hands-on <strong>weekend workshop</strong> for non-programmers to learn the basics</h1>

-## Saturday October 13 and Sunday October 14<br /> <span class="subtitle">+ Meet &amp; Greet on the evening of Friday October 12</span>

-**Have you ever wanted to learn the basics of programming?** Then join us for a weekend of playful coding!
-A friendly group of Berlin programmers are excited about sharing their joy of programming with you.

 We have prepared a hands-on workshop for learning programming using JavaScript, the language that powers the web.

 We speak GERMAN and/or ENGLISH.